-Tour du Val d’Hérens: Grande Dixence dam to Arolla (stage 2)
+Tour du Val d’Hérens: Grande Dixence – Arolla (Stage 2)

 Evolène

-The 2nd stage of the Tour du Val d’Hérens leads from the world’s tallest dam along Switzerland’s largest reservoir to the foot of glacier-strewn summits – and over a pass that has become sporting legend.
+The second stage of the Tour du Val d'Hérens leads from the world's highest gravity dam and along the longest reservoir in Switzerland to the foot of glacier-covered peaks.
+You will also discover a legendary mountain pass.

 Difficulty